 Some time back a friend of mine asked me for some advice on what to look out for to choosing their wedding photographer since I will be invited and won’t be able to shoot for them so I thought perhaps the point of view from a wedding photographer which I shared with my friend could be useful for you as well.
-He was hoping to get a good photographer at most in the $2,000ish range for a full 10 hours wedding day coverage.
+He was hoping to get a good photographer at most in the $2,000 plus range for a 10 hours wedding day coverage.

 Q: How to see if a photographer’s work is good or bad?

 Many photographers would agree “There’s bad photographers and there’s good photographers whose style I don’t relate to”

 To the trained eye, it’s not hard to spot poor works eg bad composition, incompetent use of speedlight in low light conditions (over exposed subjects, harsh and ghastly shadows) though over the years with the vast improvement in digital camera’s capabilities, even photographers who are not experienced with speedlight can rely on higher end cameras’ ability to push their ISO to get away with low light environment most of the time but there’s merit in good control of flash to complement ambient light - provides a nice subtle fill light to complement faces and a kicker to the eyes (like a sparkle in the eyes).
 The key to good use of flash is the ability to use it as though it has not been used.